ErlingSigurdson/SegMap595/README.md

 }
 ```

-If you need to know the number of glyphs available in the currently
-selected glyph set (typically used as a loop boundary):
+Get the number of glyphs available in the selected glyph set (typically used as a loop boundary):
 ```cpp
 size_t glyph_num = SegMap595.get_glyph_num();
 ```

-If you need to know which character corresponds to a certain index in the resulting array of mapped bytes:
+Get the character that corresponds to a certain index in the resulting array of mapped bytes:
 ```cpp
 char represented_char = SegMap595.get_represented_char(counter);
 ```

-If you need to know a standard C and C++ binary number notation for a given byte:
+Get the pointer to a string that represents the standard C and C++ binary number notation for a given byte:
 ```cpp
 const char *byte_bin_notation = SegMap595.get_byte_bin_notation_as_str(byte_to_shift);
 ```

-If you need to retrieve the map string you've passed earlier, get a pointer to it:
+Get the pointer to an object's internal buffer that holds the map string you've passed earlier:
 ```cpp
 const char *map_str_retrieved = SegMap595.get_map_str();
 ```

-Refer to `SegMap595.h` for detailed API description if necessary.
+Refer to `SegMap595.h` for the detailed API description if necessary.

 ## Compatibility